Our Board of Trustees provides the governance over the Foundation and serves as advocates, advisors and community connectors.

 Linda, who joined the board in 2020, owns her business psychology practice where she works with clients’ people-related needs in talent management, assessment, and executive coaching.
 She finds it difficult to sit at her desk for hours so she hikes our Geauga park trails regularly, treasuring the precious gifts that these wonderful spaces afford us.

 Sue Lundstrom is a retired school counselor who is actively involved with Ohio Horseman's Council, as well as Geauga Equine Trail Supporters.
-She is a past board member of NAMI Geauga, and volunteered in area school districts as well as Geauga West Hospital to promote a better understanding of mental illness.
-She is currently serving as a CASA volunteer in Geauga County and lives in Russell.
+She is a past board member of NAMI Geauga, to promote a better understanding of mental illness.
+She is a former volunteer for CASA in Geauga County, as well as in area school districts and University Hospital Geauga Medical Center.
+Sue lives in Russell Township with her husband Bill, and enjoys horseback riding and walking in the parks with her dog.

 Barb McCullough is a skilled professional with experience in financial services and not-for-profit industries.
 She is an award winning instructor with over 20 years of experience teaching all walks of life.
 Barb has long enjoyed the parks and preserves of Geauga County.